-MAT 112 - Calculus I
+MAT 112QR - Calculus I

-A study of functions, limits, derivatives and integrals with a strong emphasis on both theory and applications.
+This course is a study of functions, limits, derivatives and integrals with a strong emphasis on both theory and applications.

 Note: Meets four times per week.

 Prerequisite: C- or higher in MAT109, or an ACT math score of at least 24 (SAT 550 or above), or permission of mathematics department chair.